tkp-archive/iexjs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to pyEX!
+Thank you for your interest in contributing to iexjs!

 We invite you to contribute enhancements.
 Upon review you will be required to complete the [Contributor License Agreement (CLA)](https://github.com/iex/cla) before we are able to merge.